Mend the gap: A smart repair algorithm for noisy polygonal tilings

 \section{Runtime complexity}

 In this section we perform a rough estimate for the runtime complexity for the {\tt smart\_repair} algorithm.
 This estimate is not intended to be optimal, and it is not our primary concern, as the development of the algorithm was motivated primarily by a desire for accuracy rather than efficiency.
-We have found that in practice, the {\tt Maup} implementation can repair most state-level precinct maps in a few hours on a 2019 Intel-based MacBook Pro, which is more than adequate for our needs.
+We have found that in practice, the {\tt Maup} implementation can repair most state-level precinct maps in a few hours on a standard laptop computer, which is more than adequate for our needs.

 For purposes of this estimate, let $N$ denote the number of unit polygons in the approximate tiling $T$, and let $E$ denote the total number of edges in all the polygons in $T$.
 Since each polygon must have at least 3 edges, we must have $N \leq \tfrac{1}{3} E$.